Farrrrland/RollPacker/README.md

 ```bash
 bash examples/e2e_performance/run_pipe.sh
 ```
-By default, this pipeline runs for 40 iterations for illustration, you may run more steps to reproduce the reported calidation score in Figure 8(a).
+By default, this pipeline runs for 40 iterations for illustration, you may run more steps to reproduce the reported validation score in Figure 8(a).

 - Sensitive Analysis (Figure 11).
 ```bash